Importance of feedback in the workplace: How providing feedback drives success in the workplace

 Goals are the hallmark of any successful program, and feedback programs are no exception.
 Set clear goals and objectives on what you want to achieve and how you plan on achieving them.
 Communicate the goals to your employees to promote clarity and transparency.

-Goals can include improving employee engagement, increasing productivity, reducing turnover, or improving communication.
+Goals can include improving employee engagement, performance review, increasing productivity, reducing turnover, or improving communication.
 It's important to set SMART goals (specific, measurable, achievable, relevant, and time-bound) to ensure that they are achievable and effective.

 Choosing the right feedback tools and methods